Orchid Fertilization: 5 Unique Methods

 The fourth method of fertilization is using slow-release pellets.

 You sprinkle a handful of pellets on the top of your porting mix

 and leave them there for 6 months.

-We’ve chosen SMEREKA Orchid Food Fertilizer Slow Release (6 Month) Fertilizer (Affiliate Link)
+I’ve chosen SMEREKA Orchid Food Fertilizer Slow Release (6 Month) Fertilizer (Affiliate Link)

-as our example to illustrate this method.
+as my example to illustrate this method.

 Isn’t it gorgeous?

 Ok, I know... this isn’t an item that makes that much difference in the health of the orchid, but, dang…